PatriXcX/PatriXcX/README.md

 ### 💬 Ask me about
   Anything related to Frontend development (React, JavaScript, SCSS, etc.), responsive design and how to make websites look great on any screen size.

+### ⚡ About me
+Curious mind.
+I love learning something new every day, and that's what fuels me as a developer.